Bolsonaro's support falls sharply, but a majority reject impeachment, polls show

 Brazilians have grown increasingly irate at the slow pace of Brazil’s vaccine rollout, which began last weekend but remains blighted with few vaccines to inoculate the country’s 210 million people and stall a snowballing second wave.

-Bolsonaro, a former army captain, is already under pressure for his handling of an outbreak that has so far killed 215,243 people.
+Bolsonaro, a former army captain, is already under pressure for his handling of the outbreak.
 He has sought to minimize the gravity of the virus and even said he won’t take any COVID-19 shot, stoking growing anti-vaccine sentiment.

+On Saturday, the Health Ministry said 1,202 more people had died from COVID-19, bringing total fatalities to 216,445.
+There have been more than 8.8 million confirmed cases.

 Both polls were conducted on Jan 20-21, interviewing 2,030 Brazilians, with a 2 percentage point margin of error.